My journey as a Sales Manager from India to Canada (Ontario)

 I then prepared everything else and made my Express Entry profile for Canada immigration as a skilled worker through the Federal Skilled Worker Program that comes under the Express Entry system managed by the federal government of Canada.

 I could not decide which province would work for me.
-Keep in mind if you take the PNP route to Canada you will have to live within the province or territory that had nominated you to IRCC for Canada PR.
+Keep in mind if you take the Canadian Provincial Nominee Program route you will have to live within the province or territory that had nominated you to IRCC for Canada PR.
 I think at least some years you have to stay in that province after being given your Canadian permanent residence.

 I took the ‘all provinces’ option without specifying any one in particular.
 That way my profile would be visible to all provinces with Express Entry linked PNP streams.

 I did manage to get a nomination through British Columbia.
 But I didn’t accept and waited for an invitation through Ontario’s PNP.
 Some of my old college friends had settled down in Ontario so I decided to go that way too.
 In my case, I know I wanted to get away from it all.
-But id did someone near just in case.
+But I did want someone near me in Canada just in case.

 Looking back, I am happy the draw was a targeted draw so I got through.
 Only 9 occupations were issued invitations in November 12 OINP draw.
 Once I got the invitation, everything went so fast.